 Government and Non-Profit Employees

-Unfortunately, not all loans are federal, meaning forgiveness isn’t ever going to happen.
-For these loans, consolidating with a private company is a great way to lower your rates.
+Unfortunately, not all loans are federal, meaning forgiveness isn’t ever going to happen for some law school debts.
+For these loans, refinancing with a private company is a great way to lower your rates.
 Even on a more modest government or 501(c)(3) salary, there are options.
 One of the best choices may be LendKey.
 This company will match you with a not-for-profit local credit union.
-They rates they offer aren’t quite as low as some other companies mentioned, but loans starting at less than 3% are definitely worth investigating.
+The rates they offer aren’t quite as low as some other companies mentioned, but loans starting at less than 3% are worth investigating.

 Regardless of where you find yourself on the lawyer income spectrum, there are options for putting a huge dent in your monthly student loan interest.
-Student loan consolidation isn’t a magic fix, but it can make your massive student loan heartache into a slightly less massive student loan headache.
+Student loan consolidation and refinancing are no magic fixes, but they can make your massive student loan heartache into a slightly less massive student loan headache.